djbarrow/find_smallest_factor/README.md

-To  protect banks I advise the following scheme Multiple encryption - Wikipedia lease read all of this I tried to crack rsa for one man year by night to pull pretty women with my reputation.
-These are my attempts to crack RSA.
+To  protect banks I advise the following scheme Multiple encryption - Wikipedia

+I tried to crack rsa for one man year by night to pull pretty women with my reputation.
 RSA the encryption algorithm that secures all the Worlds Banks for since 1975 is based on a mathematical problem which has stumped the best Mathematicians in the World since the Stone Age, the factoring of large numbers.

 I believe this is cracked the prize challenge numbers on the rsa website are no longer there.
 Banks please use this technique, I can't crack this https://en.wikipedia.org/wiki/Multiple_encryption but telling me a problem a 10 year old can understand says to me its wide open to a smartypants.
 Dave Flannnerys daughter Sarah my maths teacher won a young scientist or Ireland Prize for her prime encryption technique a hacker broke it in 6 months.